-4.6 AGRICULTURE LABORATORY
+4.6 AGRICULTURAL LABORATORY

-- A. Is an agriculture laboratory of adequate size provided for instruction in the specialty area? - B. Is the agriculture laboratory easily accessible from the classroom? - C. Is school-provided transportation readily available for transporting students for off-campus laboratory activities?
+- A. Is an Agricultural laboratory of adequate size provided for instruction in the specialty area? - B. Is the Agricultural laboratory easily accessible from the classroom? - C. Is school-provided transportation readily available for transporting students for offcampus laboratory activities?